magmo/rps-poc/notes/blockchain.md

 # TODO
+- [ ] Figure out how `react-scripts-ts build` works, ie. have a transpiled app available in `build/dist` or `lib` or wherever.
 - [ ] Add contract compilation to build process.
   - [ ] Contract artifacts should be copied into `src/contracts`
 - [ ] Add contract migration to build process.
 - [ ] Sort out events, and add to the above doc
+- [ ] Get truffle configuration working.